 Jean did just that.
 He told his neighbors and friends, and he told strangers on the streets.
 In short, he told anyone who would listen.
 Word spread that Armenia is probably lost forever, and the Lebanese Armenians stayed in Lebanon.

-I listened to this story dozens of times, but it was not until my father passed away in 2010 at the age of 85 that I realized that the Armenians still tell it.
+I listened to this story dozens of times, but it was not until my father passed away in 2010 at the age of 85 that I realized that the Armenians still talk about it.
 It has become another story of survival and a part of the Lebanese Armenian heritage.

 We always have a choice in life, but sometimes we heed the call of heart more oftentimes than we ought to.
 I understand one’s love for one’s land; however, I have come to understand that home is not always where the heart is.
 Home is, most times, where we are safest.